Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 ### ARM API changes review

 - If you want for the ARM team to review this PR, you must add the `ARMReview` label.
 - The automation may automatically add the `ARMReview` label, if appropriate.
+  If this happens, proceed according to guidance given in GitHub comments also added by the automation.

 ### Breaking change review